Trump steers clear of row over CAA, says Modi wants people to have religious freedom

 After the ceremonial reception on the second and final day of his whirlwind visit, Trump and his wife Melania paid homage to Mahatma Gandhi at Rajghat and planted a sapling at the memorial of the Father of the Nation.
 "The American people stand strongly with a sovereign and wonderful India -The vision of the great Mahatma -- This is a tremendous honour!"
 Trump wrote in the visitors book at Rajghat.

-Trump also attended a banquet hosted by President Ram Nath Kovind at Rashtrapati Bhavan.PTI MPB ASK ASG KR UZM ZH SKC PYK GSN GSN GSN
+Trump also attended a banquet hosted by President Ram Nath Kovind at Rashtrapati Bhavan.PTI MPB ASK ASG KR UZM ZH SKC PYK GSN GSN MPB RT RT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)